ibm-cloud-docs/vmwaresolutions/services/managinghtdc.md

 To access the HTDC console from the vSphere Web Client, use the following procedure:
 1. In the vSphere Web Client, find the virtual machines that are named **KC1** and **KC2**.
 2. Right-click **KC1** or **KC2**, and then click **Open Console**.
-3. Log in to the console by using the console credentials that you can find on the HyTrust DataControl on {{site.data.keyword.cloud_notm}} service details page.
+3. Log in to the console by using the console credentials that you can find on the HyTrust DataControl service details page.

 For more information, see [Ordering, viewing, and removing services for vCenter Server instances](/docs/services/vmwaresolutions/vcenter?topic=vmware-solutions-vc_addingremovingservices).